The Truth Set Me Free

 I realized the only way to be free from the Mormon Church was to have my name removed.
 After I received my “freedom letter” as I call it, (notice of name removal) an incredible feeling of freedom washed over me and I felt like a trapped bird that was now free to fly.
 As found in John 8:32; “Then you will know the truth, and the truth will set you free.”
 I know that the Mormon baptism I agreed to at the age of eight didn’t mean anything towards my salvation, but the main thing was I couldn’t stand them calling me one of theirs, and inflating the membership rolls because of “inactives” like me, so it was an important step for me.
 A short time after that I went to a Christian church and was saved and baptized a Christian.
 I wouldn’t trade that experience for anything in the world!
 There’s nothing like freedom!

-There’s an interesting article on cults by Robert McKay of UMI Ministries at http://www.umi.org and it shows at least twelve signs of all cults: 1: Faulty interpretation of the Bible 2: Undermine the authority of the Bible 3: Their Gods are not the God of the Bible 4: Every cult has a conception of Jesus Christ that is contrary to his person and works as revealed in the Bible (the Jesus of the cults is not the Jesus of the Bible) 5: Cults have what Paul called “another gospel” ( 2 Corinthians 11:14) 6: The head of the organization comes between God and man 7: A cult claims to answer all religious questions 8: A universal mark of a cult is its attack on Christianity 9: Another indication that a group is a cult is saying one thing in public and another in private (articles of faith) 10: Doctrines are subject to change.
+There was an interesting article on cults by Robert McKay of UMI Ministries that showed at least twelve signs of all cults [Editor's note: the article quoted here is no longer online]: 1: Faulty interpretation of the Bible 2: Undermine the authority of the Bible 3: Their Gods are not the God of the Bible 4: Every cult has a conception of Jesus Christ that is contrary to his person and works as revealed in the Bible (the Jesus of the cults is not the Jesus of the Bible) 5: Cults have what Paul called “another gospel” ( 2 Corinthians 11:14) 6: The head of the organization comes between God and man 7: A cult claims to answer all religious questions 8: A universal mark of a cult is its attack on Christianity 9: Another indication that a group is a cult is saying one thing in public and another in private (articles of faith) 10: Doctrines are subject to change.
 Almost nothing in Mormonism as it was originally founded is still taught today. (this is a big one because of over 4,000 changes in the Book of Mormon and numerous changes in their other “scriptures”)

 11: False Prophesy.
 Don’t take my word about this; check it out for yourself: http://www.irr.org and http://www.challengemin.org 12: The idea that the cult is the only group that God deals with.
 A cult feels that it is the only group authorized to act for God.
 (Mormon priesthood)